YolanDa Brown: Charity

 In January 2018, Brown was appointed Chair of Youth Music, a national charity investing in music-making projects for children and young people experiencing challenging circumstances.
 Since 2017, Brown has been a BBC Music Ambassador.
 She is also a celebrity ambassador for The Prince's Trust, Children & the Arts, Plan UK, Place2Be, World Child Cancer and London Music Fund.

 The YolanDa Brown Music Award in conjunction with the University of East London (UEL) provides financial support specifically to final-year students studying BSc (Hons) Music Technology or BA (Hons) Music Production and Culture at UEL.
 The award is available to up to four UEL students and provides them with funds toward studio time or music equipment.
 This was the first project from the YolanDa Brown Foundation.

 In May 2018, Brown launched the London Saxophone Festival, an annual celebration of the saxophone through concerts, film, workshops and more.
 Featured artists included Bob Reynolds from Snarky Puppy and Casey Benjamin from the Robert Glasper Experiment.
 The second edition took place in June 2019 and the 2020 edition was postponed as a result of COVID-19.

 In 2024, Brown became a member of the Blue Plaques panel.

-Honours
+Honours and recognition

 Brown was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to music, music education and broadcasting.

+In October 2023, Brown was appointed Patron of the Cleft Lip and Palate Association (CLAPA), a UK charity supporting individuals and families affected by cleft conditions.
+In December 2023, she was awarded a Fellowship of the Royal Northern College of Music, recognising her achievements in music, broadcasting and advocacy for music education.

+In September 2025, Brown was named an Honorary Fellow of Rose Bruford College, acknowledging her contributions to the creative and cultural industries.

+In January 2026, she became a Patron of the Newcastle United Foundation, supporting the charity’s work in community development, education and youth engagement.
+Later the same month, she was awarded the Freedom of the City of Newcastle upon Tyne, one of the city’s highest civic honours, in recognition of her contributions to the arts, education and community life.

 Personal life

 Brown lives in Chigwell with her husband, a music promoter and restaurateur, and their two daughters.
-She was one of eleven individuals appointed a Deputy lieutenant of Greater London on 11 October 2022.
+She was one of eleven individuals appointed a Deputy Lieutenant of Greater London on 11 October 2022.

-Brown was brought up with Christian values, and became a born again Christian in her teenage years after attending a friend's youth convention.
+Brown was brought up with Christian values, and became a born-again Christian in her teenage years after attending a friend's youth convention.